35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Residential floorspace has also been increased by over 40% and makes up a similar percentage of the total.
 This, though, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post the Grenfellfire **[^8].**

 These floorspace increases will be accommodated by making the development much taller and denser.
-The residential blocks will rise by between one and thirteen storeys, with six blocks growing to between 37 and 39 storeys.
+The residential blocks will increase by between one and thirteen storeys, with six blocks growing to between 37 and 39 storeys.

 **[IMAGE** -Increase in heights]